sparesparrow/rtp-midi/adr/ADR-0004-workspace-modularization.md

-# ADR-0003: Workspace Modularization for Modular, Event-Driven Architecture
+# ADR-0004: Workspace Modularization for Modular, Event-Driven Architecture

 ## Status
-Proposed
+Accepted

+**Date:** 2024-06-09

 ## Context
 The `rtp-midi` project has grown to encompass multiple domains: MIDI networking, audio analysis, LED output, platform integration, and more.
 The current structure centralizes most logic in `rtp_midi_lib`, making it difficult to maintain, test, and extend.
-The new architecture (see ADR-0001) calls for strict modularity, event-driven design, and clear boundaries between domains.
+The new architecture (see ADR-0002) calls for strict modularity, event-driven design, and clear boundaries between domains.

 ## Decision
 We will modularize the workspace into separate crates, each responsible for a major domain.
 This will: